Green News & Opinion

 Climate change is actually far more threatening than it was six years ago when he wrote the famous Stern Report, according to Lord Nicholas Stern.
 Stern, speaking at the IMF HQ has painted a very dire picture of emissions being at the top end of the Stern Review projections and ... keep reading

-Written by Celsias last month, about Action, Protest, & Activism, Climate Change, Environmental Disasters, Events, Population, Poverty
+Written by Celsias in April, about Action, Protest, & Activism, Climate Change, Environmental Disasters, Events, Population, Poverty

 The International Responsibility for Justice in Occupied Palestine